Road trips are one of our favorite types of family vacations because they allow for awesome family bonding time.

 Our road trip food list includes breakfast, lunch, and dinner options, as well as our awesome travel snack ideas.

-In addition, we’ll share our Top 9 Travel Food Tips that you do not want to have to learn by trial and error.
+In addition, we’ll share our Top 9 Travel Food Tips that you will want to read here instead of learning by trial and error.

 Stick around until the end of the article to access our FREE Road Trip Food List printable to take with you to the grocery store as you prepare for your next family road trip!

 As the most important meal of the day, luckily, having breakfast on the road is also the easiest meal to eat cold and on-the-go.

 If your hotel doesn’t offer a free breakfast, or if breakfast falls within the hours of your long-haul car trip, plan ahead by bringing along these road trip food items.

 Breakfast Cold and On-the-Go

 - Dry cereal